amunategui/amunategui.github.io/_posts/2014-10-13-high-demensions-pca.md

 dfEvaluate <- cbind(as.data.frame(sapply(gisette_nzv, as.numeric)),
               cluster=g_labels$V1)
 ```
-We're going to feed it to a cross-validation loop in order to run the data 5 times, each time assigning a new chunk as training and testing.
-This allows to get a stable AUC (Area Under the Curve) score.
+We're going to feed the data to a cross-validation function with ``zxgboost`` model.
+This will run the data 5 times, each time assigning a new chunk of data as training and testing.
+This not only allows us to use all the data as both train and test, but it stabilizes our <a href='http://en.wikipedia.org/wiki/Integral' target='_blank'>AUC (Area Under the Curve)</a> score.

 ```r